 - Voices for Creative Nonviolence: “We recognize that for years now the U.S. has stood on the precipice of all out devastation-of itself and of the world.
 We look to history as a guide-and try to learn lessons from those who preceded us in far more dire circumstances, who somehow found the ability to form communities of resistance to oppression in Nazi Germany, in apartheid South Africa, in the Jim Crow South of the U.S. and in the super segregated cities of the North.”

-- Two counter-recruitment organizations with useful web sites:
+- Counter-recruitment organizations with useful web sites:

-Project on Youth and Non-Military Opportunities and
+Project on Youth and Non-Military Opportunities,